deeedob/thesis/content/23_foundation_qt.md

 facilitates rapid development by allowing the integration of Qt's powerful C++ modules within Python's flexible scripting environment.

-## 4.2 Core Techniques
+### 2.3.1 Core Techniques

 Central to Qt is its [Signals & Slots](https://doc.qt.io/qt-6/signalsandslots.html) mechanism, which can be thought of as a flexible implementation of the observer pattern.
-In this framework, a 'signal' represents an observable event, while a 'slot' is akin to an observer that can react to that event.
+A 'signal' represents an observable event, while a 'slot' is comparable to an observer that can react to that event.
 This design allows for a many-to-many relationship meaning any signal may be connected to any number of slots.
 This concept has been fundamental to Qt since its first release in 1994 and the concept of signals and slots is so compelling that it has become a part of the computer science landscape.

 Essential for the reactive nature of graphical user interfaces, signals & slots